CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill provides good structural organization with sub-skill references but fails to deliver actionable guidance.
+This skill provides a reasonable organizational structure with well-linked sub-skills but fails to deliver actionable guidance in the main file.
 The instructions are abstract descriptions of what an architect does rather than concrete steps Claude can execute.
-The skill would benefit significantly from specific review checklists, example architectural questions, and concrete evaluation criteria.
+The skill would benefit significantly from specific review checklists, example architectural assessments, and concrete validation criteria.

 Suggestions

-Remove the redundant 'Expert Purpose' section that duplicates the opening statement and 'Use this skill when' content
+Remove the redundant 'Expert Purpose' section since it duplicates the opening statement and 'Use this skill when' content

 DimensionReasoningScore